-Back when cloth diapers were the only option, parents and guardians (mostly women) had a community of grandmothers, aunts, sisters, church members, neighbours, and others around them, showing them the ropes and passing on knowledge about all aspects of caring for infants and toddlers.
+Back when cloth diapers were the only option, every baby had a community of grandmothers, aunts, sisters, church members, neighbours, and others around them, showing their parents the ropes as they went.

-Cloth diaper basics were passed down as a matter of course, and questions could be quickly answered by the nearest experienced woman.
+Cloth diaper basics were passed down as a matter of course, and questions could be quickly answered by the nearest helper.

-Today, parents and guardians, in general, have less in-person parenting support.
+Today, in general, we all have less in-person parenting support.
 When considering new options, like modern-day cloth diapers, most of us turn online for answers.

-There are a thousand questions you're likely to have when researching cloth diapers for the first time.
-For each one of those questions, you’re going to find a dozen different answers, which is confusing and misleading.
+There are a thousand questions that come up when researching cloth diapers for the first time.
+For each one of those questions, you’re going to find a dozen different answers online, which is confusing and misleading.

-It is my hope that Cloth Diapers for Beginners will fill the knowledge and support gap for those of us who don't have an in-person cloth diapering community around us, like our grandmothers did, and just need simple, reliable answers.
+It is my hope that Cloth Diapers for Beginners will fill the knowledge and support gap for those of us who don't have an in-person cloth diapering community around us, like our grandmothers did.

 April Duffy, Founder